-Any full-time university staff member (or retired full-time university staff member) shall be permitted to take two non-credit courses per semester (i.e., combined summer, fall, spring), which shall not affect his or her eligibility for credit fee reduction enrollment.

-Some courses are not available for students using non-credit course fee reduction (AutoCAD, "Microsoft NT," polymer science courses, etc.).
-A list of such courses will be maintained by the division of workforce development and continuing education university of Akron (UA) business solutions.

-All individuals using fee reduction for non-credit courses will be placed on a waiting list in the division of continuing education (with a university of Akron designation assigned) on a first-come, first-served basis, until class meets minimum paying enrollment.
-These individuals will pay such costs as materials, supplies, lab fees, etc.

-(2) Fee reductions for relatives of full-time staff employees - the instructional fees, or an amount equivalent to the graduate level credit fees for Ohio residents, or an amount equivalent to the school of law credit hour fees for Ohio residents shall be deducted from total fee charges for the following groups (general fees, course fees and other special fees not being affected):
+- (i) Any full-time university staff member (or retired full-time university staff member) shall be permitted to take two non-credit courses per semester (i.e., combined summer, fall, spring), which shall not affect his or her eligibility for credit fee reduction enrollment. - (ii) Some courses are not available for students using non-credit course fee reduction (AutoCAD, "Microsoft NT," polymer science courses, etc.).
+A list of such courses will be maintained by the division of university of Akron (UA) solutions. - (iii) All individuals using fee reduction for non-credit courses will be placed on a waiting list in the division of continuing education (with a university of Akron designation assigned) on a first-come, first-served basis, until class meets minimum paying enrollment.
+These individuals will pay such costs as materials, supplies, lab fees, etc. - (2) Fee reductions for relatives of full-time staff employees the instructional fees, or an amount equivalent to the graduate level credit fees for Ohio residents, or an amount equivalent to the school of law credit hour fees for Ohio residents shall be deducted from total fee charges for the following groups (general fees, course fees and other special fees not being affected):

-(a) Unmarried and dependent children of all full-time university staff while the parent is in the service of the university of Akron;

-- (b) Spouses of all full-time university staff while one or both are in the service of the university of Akron.
-Spouses of full-time university staff who are also employees may elect to receive fee reductions as an employee or a spouse; - (c) Spouses and unmarried and dependent children of deceased full-time university staff who were serving the university of Akron at the time of death; and - (d) Spouses and unmarried and dependent children of all retired full-time university staff. - (e) For purposes of fee reductions: - (i) Spouses refer to individuals who have contracted the legal status of a marital relationship through religious or civil solemnized marriages and complied with all the statutory requirements pursuant to applicable law; and shall not include common law marriages which may be otherwise recognized under Ohio law or other relationships between persons not legally capable of making a marriage contract under Ohio law. - (ii) Unmarried and dependent children include natural, adopted and stepchildren for whom the full-time employee (or surviving spouse) provides more than fifty per cent support during the academic period for which education benefits are sought and who are not married at the start of the academic period for which education benefits are sought.
-The employee may be required to submit proof of dependency to the university auditor on request. - (iii) The term support shall include the provision of food, clothing, shelter, medical and dental care, provision of accident and health insurance, transportation, recreation, child care expenses and other generally recognized indicia of financial assistance.
+- (a) Unmarried and dependent children (including dependents of same sex domestic partners) of all full-time university staff while the parent is in the service of the university of Akron; - (b) Spouses and same sex domestic partners of all full-time university staff while one or both are in the service of the university of Akron.
+Spouses and same sex domestic partners of full-time university staff who are also employees may elect to receive fee reductions as an employee or a spouse; or same sex domestic partners; - (c) Spouses and same sex domestic partners and unmarried and dependent children of deceased full-time university staff who were serving the university of Akron at the time of death; and - (d) Spouses and same sex domestic partners and unmarried and dependent children of all retired full-time university staff. - (e) For purposes of fee reductions: - (i) Spouses refer to individuals who have contracted the legal status of a marital relationship through religious or civil solemnized marriages and complied with all the statutory requirements pursuant to applicable law; and shall not include common law marriages which may be otherwise recognized under Ohio law or other relationships between persons not legally capable of making a marriage contract under Ohio law. - (ii) Same sex domestic partners must complete the university affirmation of same sex domestic partnership. - (iii) (iii) Unmarried and dependent children include natural, adopted and stepchildren for whom the full-time employee or same sex domestic partner (or surviving spouse) provides more than fifty per cent support during the academic period for which education benefits are sought and who are not married at the start of the academic period for which education benefits are sought.
+The employee may be required to submit proof of dependency to the university auditor on request.

+(iv)(iii) The term support shall include the provision of food, clothing, shelter, medical and dental care, provision of accident and health insurance, transportation, recreation, child care expenses and other generally recognized indicia of financial assistance.